-Is it a very short, one-pass, 30-second looper or a very long 30-second delay?
+Is it a short, one-pass, 60-second looper or a long 60-second delay?
 This slightly-oversize, lo-fi pedal uses the same circuit to do either.
 While very basic in operation, it has useful features like reverse and pitch shifting, typically found on more complex loopers.

 A one-pass looper just loops one layer.
 The idea is that you can lay down a rhythm track and solo overtop of it live.
 The advantage over a standard looper is that there’s no fancy footwork involved.
 Since it’s one pass, there’s no undo or redo, not even a delete function necessary.
 You just tap Rec to record and tap it again to play.
 For live performance, it’s a looper that doesn’t require overthinking.

 Infinity mode on the Minilooper is the looper mode.
-I’ve taken the loop well beyond the advertised 30 seconds, but the audio can get unstable and unpredictable, which is kind of fun.
+It can record up to 60 seconds, but the audio can get unstable and unpredictable, which is kinda fun.
 Throw the Reverse switch and the loop plays backward.
-Turn the Clock knob and the loop pitch goes up or down as much as two octaves.
+Turn the Time knob and the loop pitch goes up or down as much as two octaves.
 It’s a handy tool for composing and live work.
-Here are a few looper tricks:

 - Loop with the Time knob at 7a or 5p instead of noon.
 You can get a two-octave pitch shift in the other direction.

-- To create a half-speed bass loop: set the Clock knob to 5p and play twice as fast when you record.
-Then turn the Clock knob to 12n to lower the pitch and speed an octave.
+- To create a half-speed bass loop: set the Time knob to 5p and play twice as fast when you record.
+Then turn the Time knob to 12n to lower the pitch and speed an octave.

-- It’s inconvenient to do, but changing the Clock knob while recording a loop will warp the pitch.
-Note that the Pitch knob affects pitch the opposite way: Turning the Clock clockwise while recording will decrease the pitch.
+- It’s inconvenient to do, but changing the Time knob while recording a loop will warp the pitch.
+Note that the Time knob affects pitch the opposite way: Turning the Time clockwise while recording will decrease the pitch.

 - Since the loop is always playing, to get silence before recording a loop, just tap Rec twice without playing before you start and you’ll get a short loop of silence.